-In the p-phase, this task consists of calculating the number of reachable hosts from the routing table that is defined in [5].
-This calculation is done by counting the number of rows in the routing table.
+The monitor part determines the network size as follows.
+In the pphase (where the OLSR routing algorithm is active), this task consists of calculating the number of reachable hosts from the routing table as defined in [6].
+This calculation is done by counting the number of rows in the proactive routing table.
 Each row includes fields of; possible destination nodes, the next hop to reach the destination as specified in the possible destination field and its distance from the current source node.
 These field values are computed using periodical Topology Control (TC) and HELLO message broadcasts by each node in the network.
-If the number of nodes is found to exceed the NST, the monitor function must call the Adapt function with the phase flag set as "Pphase" and the context flag set as "Nsize" (for Network Size).
-The last argument passed is the call flag and denotes the source of the call.
-In this case the call flag is set as "Monitor".
+If the number of nodes is found to exceed the NST, this monitor part must contact the L-NST part of the Adaptive Component.